 Dunedin’s North East Valley begins at the glorious Botanic Garden and follows Lindsay’s Creek to Bethunes Gully on the lower slopes of Mt Cargill.
 It’s a vibrant suburb with a range of services including a supermarket, retro shops, and eateries.
 The Project aims to enhance the quality of life for Valley people through activities and spreading the word about what’s happening in this end of town.
 They even have their own radio show Valley Voice Radio on Otago Access Radio.
-So spend a little longer here if you’re visiting Baldwin St (the steepest street in the world) on the right just past the North East Valley School.
+So spend a little longer here if you’re visiting Baldwin St (one of the steepest streets in the world) on the right just past the North East Valley School.
 You’ll see what the locals love about this self-contained and linked up patch of Kiwi heartland.

 Just 6 km from the Octagon, in Normanby at the end of the North East Valley, peaceful Bethunes Gully offers several possibilities for walkers, mountain bikers, and picnickers.
 A gravel track follows Lindsays Creek and leads through pine forest and regenerating native forest to the summit of Mt Cargill, a round trip off around 3 ½ hours with fabulous views.
 For a longer walk continue to the Organ Pipes (basalt columns) or the A H Reed Memorial Walkway.
 Lindsays Creek is a favourite spot for children looking for koura the freshwater crayfish among the rocks and there’s a playground, gas barbecues and toilet beside the carpark.